-A school board race in rural Washington state shows how far-right extremists are shifting to local campaigns for power
+A rural Washington school board race shows how far-right extremists are shifting to local power

 “If you’re going to make a change, you don’t do it by storming the Capitol.
 You make change by using the process that you’ve been given and starting at the bottom,” said Matt Marshall, founder of the Washington Three Percent and a member of the Eatonville School Board.

 Two years ago, watchdog groups warned that Marshall’s election represented the dangerous creep of anti-government extremism.
 Today, the Washington Three Percent claims members in dozens of official posts throughout the state, including a mayor, a county commissioner and at least five school board seats.
-Sova, an officer with the group, was among four women members who ran in local races this cycle.
+Sova, an officer with the group, was among four female members who ran in local races this cycle.
 Three won.

 Most Washington Three Percenters in public roles keep the affiliation quiet for fear of backlash from anti-fascist activists or employers.
 Not Sova.
 She openly embraces the ideology, which comes from the debunked notion that only 3 percent of colonists rose up in the American Revolution.
-Her membership is evident in the ink on her neck and in photos online where she makes the movement’s three-finger hand gesture.
+Her membership is evident in the ink on her neck and in photos online in which she makes the movement’s three-finger hand gesture.

 When asked about Sova’s Three Percent ties, a spokesperson for Eatonville schools said the district doesn’t comment on the “personal lives” of board members.